May 16-19, 2019

 How much does it cost?

-The EARLY BIRD cost is $330 per person for three nights in either a private or a shared room, including 9 meals.
-(After Mar.
-15, the cost increases to $360).
+The cost is $360 per person for three nights in either a private or a shared room, including 9 meals.

 If you require financial assistance to enable you to attend, we do have some scholarships available, including a few scholarships set aside for first-time attendees; don’t hesitate – please apply here ASAP.